Zoobomb: Culture

 There is an emphasis on unusual bicycles, first and foremost the children's bicycles or "minibikes," but extending to tall bikes, swing bikes, choppers, non-functional bicycles, skateboards, longboards, etc.

-The Zoobombers are made up of a wide demographic, with a tendency towards young adults.
-The event is treated in a very lighthearted fashion, including a large amount of socializing between rides.
-Riders often dress up in costume or decorate their bicycles.
-Parents have brought their children on rides, and a legally blind person "The Blind Bomber" regularly attends (on a tandem bike, behind a sighted rider).
-Though not technically a race, there is some prestige in getting down the hill first.
-However, there is never shame in getting down the hill last, as safety and fun are what is encouraged, not going fast.
-The participants espouse a "pack it in, pack it out/leave no trace" philosophy in an effort to maintain cleanliness in the areas where they congregate.
-Zoobomb tries to be a positive force in the community by providing a safe environment to have a good time and to support bicycle advocacy and alternative non-polluting transportation.

 Zoobomb Pile

 The Zoobomb pile, the meeting point for participants (December 2007); the pile is located near Powell's City of Books, seen in the background, at left.

 Though many riders bring their own bicycles, the participants maintain a "Zoobomb pile".
 This is a tower of minibikes anchored to a bicycle rack at the Zoobomb meeting point.
 These are spare bikes that are used as loaners for would-be Zoobombers who don't have their own bike.
 The pile has become a local landmark.

 In March 2009, a new pile was dedicated, in a ceremony attended by Portland mayor Sam Adams.
 The new pile is located at SW 13th and Burnside.

 Related events

 There are several annual events hosted by Zoobomb organizers and participants, including: